 Out of stock

 The Arizona Giant Vinegaroon Mastigoproctus tohono is a non-venomous arachnid that look like scorpion, if they look like anything on this planet at all.
 Often called whipscorpion for their long, thread-like tail these ones differ from the species more frequently sourced from Texas , M. giganteus.
-These M. tohono have a reddish tint to which is arguable prettier than the darker TX ones.
+These M. tohono have a reddish tint which is arguably prettier than the darker TX ones.

 Amazingly, and despite their rather intimidating appearance, these large animals are completely harmless to humans.
 They do however emit a spray that smells like vinegar (hence the name) and I’d recommend not putting the bug in your mouth or near your eyes and face.
 Unlike scorpions, their “pincers” consist of three parts instead of two.
 They use these to catch live prey like crickets or roaches.